DeaglanBartlett/katz/README.rst

 Acknowledgements
 ================
-DJB is supported by the Simons Collaboration on "Learning the Universe".
+DJB is supported by the Simons Collaboration on `Learning the Universe <https://www.learning-the-universe.org/>`_.

 TO DO
 ================